OPT Language Specialist Jobs

 Target roles with H-1B sponsorship history

-Language Specialist positions at employers who have historically filed H-1B petitions signal a path beyond OPT.
+Language Specialist positions at employers who have historically filed H-1B visa petitions signal a path beyond OPT.
 Check OFLC disclosure data to identify which organizations have sponsored this occupation before.
 Applying there improves your odds of long-term sponsorship after your OPT authorization period ends.

 Track your employment start date against your OPT authorization